-- carefully check the location of online sellers before you agree to buy online; and - don't assume that because they show an Australian dollar price, they are located in Australia; and - use tools such as the exchange rate calculators, which are set out in clause 11 "Making international transactions" of these Credit Card Terms.
+- carefully check the location of online sellers before you agree to buy online; and - don't assume that because they show an Australian dollar price, they are located in Australia; and - use tools such as the exchange rate calculators, which are set out in clause 10 ("Can you make an international transaction?") of these Credit Card Terms.